rlpatt/Camouflaged_Animals/README.md

 # Camouflaged_Animals

-This is the repository for my camoulaged animal detection models using YOLOv8.
+This is the repository for my camouflaged animal detection models using YOLOv8.
 Testing sets are too large for upload, but val and test sets can be found for each model.

 ## CAMO_Identification
 This contains the model and dependencies for the YOLOv8 identification process.
 The train dataset is too large to upload, but can be downloaded from google drive at https://drive.google.com/drive/folders/1h-OqZdwkuPhBvGcVAwmh0f1NGqlH_4B6